kyma-project/community/collaboration/sig-core/proposals/image-name-consolidation.md

 ## Optional actions

-- Automatically generate the image name in the Makefile.
+- Automatically generate the image name in a Makefile.